varnish/Varnish-Book/varnish_book.rst

    Another example of bad usage is when using only ``Vary: Cookie`` to differentiate a response.
    Again, there could be a very large number of cookies and hence a very large number of cached objects, which are going to be retrieved most likely only by their original requesters.

-   One way to assit ``Vary`` is by compositing content.
+   One way to assist ``Vary`` is by compositing content.
    In this way, Varnish can build up pages from several parts, reusing caches and gluing non cacheable objects from the server.
    We will discuss this further in the `Content Composition`_ chapter.

-   When origin servers create a representation of a resource, they can add metadata to describe the state of that representation.
+   Origin servers normally add metadata to further describe a representation of a resource.
-   This metadata is included in validator fields such as ``ETag`` and ``Last-Modified``.
+   This metadata is used in conditional requests.
+   "Conditional requests are HTTP requests that include one or more header fields indicating a precondition to be tested before applying the method semantics to the target resource" [RFC7232].
+   Next we cover four important header fields used in conditional requests.
+   Two validator fields: ``ETag`` and ``Last-Modified``; and two precondition header fields: ``If-None-Match`` and ``If-Modified-Since``.

    .. note::